clutch-creator/clutch-wp/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Unleash the power of headless WordPress with Clutch, the next-generation Visual Builder for creative pros.
+Unleash the power of headless WordPress with Clutch, the next-generation Visual Builder for professional creators.

 == Description ==